Mule deer: Seasonal behaviors

 In addition to movements related to available shelter and food, the breeding cycle is important in understanding deer behavior.
-The "rut" or mating season usually begins in the fall as does go into estrus for a period of a few days and males become more aggressive, competing for mates.
+The rut or mating season usually begins in the fall as does go into estrus for a period of a few days, and males become more aggressive, competing for mates.
 Does may mate with more than one buck and go back into estrus within a month if they did not become pregnant.
 The gestation period is about 190–200 days, with fawns born in the spring.
 The survival rate of the fawns during labor is about 50%.
 Fawns stay with their mothers during the summer and are weaned in the fall after about 60–75 days.
 Mule deer females usually give birth to two fawns, although if it is their first time having a fawn, they often have just one.

 A buck's antlers fall off during the winter, then grow again in preparation for the next season's rut.
 The annual cycle of antler growth is regulated by changes in the length of the day.

 The size of mule deer groups follows a marked seasonal pattern.
 Groups are smallest during fawning season (June and July in Saskatchewan and Alberta) and largest in early gestation (winter; February and March in Saskatchewan and Alberta).

 Besides humans, the three leading predators of mule deer are coyotes, wolves, and cougars.
-Bobcats, Canada lynx, wolverines, American black bears, and grizzly bears may prey upon adult deer, but most often only attack fawns or infirm specimens, or eat a deer after it has died naturally.
-Bears and smaller-sized carnivores are typically opportunistic feeders, and pose little threat to a strong, healthy mule deer.
+Bobcats, Canada lynx, wolverines, American black bears, and grizzly bears may prey upon adult deer but most often attack only fawns or infirm specimens, or they may eat a deer after it has died naturally.
+Bears and small carnivores are typically opportunistic feeders and pose little threat to a strong, healthy mule deer.

 Diet and foraging behaviors

 In 99 studies of mule deer diets, some 788 species of plants were eaten by mule deer, and their diets vary greatly depending on the season, geographic region, year, and elevation.
 The studies gave these data for Rocky Mountain mule deer diets:

 The diets of mule deer are very similar to those of white-tailed deer in areas where they coexist.
-Mule deer are intermediate feeders rather than pure browsers or grazers; they predominantly browse, but also eat forb vegetation, small amounts of grass, and where available, tree or shrub fruits such as beans, pods, nuts (including acorns), and berries.
+Mule deer are intermediate feeders rather than pure browsers or grazers; they predominantly browse but also eat forb vegetation, small amounts of grass and, where available, tree or shrub fruits such as beans, pods, nuts (including acorns), and berries.
+Carbon isotopic study of mule deer in Yellowstone has shown them, along with elk, to be the most generalist large herbivores of the region.

 Mule deer readily adapt to agricultural products and landscape plantings.
 In the Sierra Nevada range, mule deer depend on the lichen Bryoria fremontii as a winter food source.

-The most common plant species consumed by mule deer are:
+The most common plant species consumed by mule deer are the following: